Robust Label Shift Quantification: Conclusion

 \section{Conclusion}

 This paper provides theoretical guarantees for label shift quantification using off-the-shelf conditional distributions or predictors.
 Specifically, we establish convergence rate bounds in the well-specified case and demonstrate robustness to outliers and contamination for the proposed method, which includes Maximum Likelihood Label Shift.
 Our findings support and extend the numerical study of Saerens \emph{et al}.
 (Section 4), confirming the robustness properties of MLLS and further strengthening the theoretical foundation for their use.
 This work complements the contributions of \cite{saerens}, \cite{alexandari}, and \cite{garg}, offering a comprehensive perspective of MLLS in label shift estimation.
-Additionally, we introduce a formalism for calibration, offering a new framework to analyze its implications.
+Finally, we introduce a formalism for calibration, which gives a better understanding of its implications -- see Lemma \ref{lem:canonical_calibration_exp} for instance.